drwtstc/Hangman/README.md

 - Word categories
 - Hints/Clues/Riddles
 - More words to guess
-- Allow one or more players to enter thier names at the start of the game
+- Allow one or more players to enter their names at the start of the game
 - Render one or more players on the screen
 - Design chnages
 - interactive animations